Conferences & Events

 Breakthrough Models Academy

-Apply today for the Breakthrough Models Academy 2014, a collaboration of EDUCAUSE, the League for Innovation in the Community College, and Next Generation Learning Challenges (NGLC).
+The Breakthrough Models Academy 2014 is a collaboration of EDUCAUSE, the League for Innovation in the Community College, and Next Generation Learning Challenges (NGLC), funded in part by a grant from the Bill and Melinda Gates Foundation.

-The Academy's goal is to advance the next generation of change agents who can design new models that will serve higher education.
-Ensuring today's colleges and universities are accessible, relevant, flexible, and sustainable will require models that fundamentally alter current instructional delivery and student support strategies, financial models, operating structures and institutional policies.
+This badge recognizes the next generation of change agents who will design higher education models that ensure the future of higher education is accessible, relevant, flexible, and sustainable.
+These leaders are innovators of current instructional delivery and student support strategies, financial models, operating structures and institutional policies.